Boy, have a got a cake for your memorial day weekend!

 1 teaspoon vanilla extract

 Make the cake.
 Preheat the oven to 350 degrees.
 Line two 6-inch cake pans with parchment paper and grease with cooking spray.
 In a small bowl, whisk together cake flour, baking soda, baking powder and salt.
-In a mixer, beat together salt and sugar.
+In a mixer, beat together butter and sugar.
 Add in eggs, one at a time, beating well after each addition.
 Add oil, sour cream, and extracts and beat well, 1-2 minutes, until fully combined.
 Gradually add in dry ingredients, mixing on low until just combined, and then increase mixer and beat until fully combined, about 30 seconds.
 Add milk and mix until combined.
 Divide evenly between prepared pans (a kitchen scale helps) and bake until golden, or a toothpick inserted near the center comes out clean, or the tops spring back when gently pushed, about 25-30 minutes.
 Remove from oven and cool on wire racks.

 Make the strawberry filling.
 While the cakes cook, place 1/2 cup of chopped strawberries in a small saucepan.
 Macerate (I used a potato masher).
 Add sugar and lemon juice.
 Heat, stirring occasionally, until the sugar dissolves and mixture comes to a boil.
 Boil for 1 minute, remove from heat, transfer to heat-proof bowl and, when cool enough to handle, place in refrigerator to chill.
 Once fully chilled and ready to use, stir in 1 chopped strawberry.